ssaillant/ssaillant/README.md

 I work on AI governance, AI safety, frontier institutions, industrial strategy, and the design of credible public-interest frameworks for advanced AI.

-My recent work focuses on AI-ready special economic zones, middle-power diplomacy, Global South strategy for advanced AI, and institutional design that can survive contact with politics.
+My recent work focuses on AI-ready special economic zones, middle-power diplomacy, developing-country strategy for advanced AI, and institutional design that can survive contact with politics.

 ## What I work on